-Mr. Kipnis has represented clients to judgment (or award) in over 50 jury trials, bench trials and in arbitration, and has successfully represented banks, institutional and familial fiduciaries and individuals in numerous appeals, but nonetheless encourages early evaluation of claims and resolution through use of less costly methods, such as through aggressive use of dispositive motions or alternative dispute resolution methods.
+Mr. Kipnis has represented clients to judgment (or award) in over 50 jury trials, bench trials, or arbitrations, and has successfully represented banks, institutional and familial fiduciaries and individuals in numerous appeals.
+He nonetheless encourages early evaluation of claims and resolution through use of less costly methods, such as through aggressive use of dispositive motions or alternative dispute resolution methods.

-Mr. Kipnis has co-authored an attorney practice guide and, over the years, has been a featured speaker at several seminars and trade conferences, including state-wide CEB programs, on topics such as trust and probate administration and litigation practice, HIPPA, fiduciary and FINRA disputes, and claims resolution and avoidance, most recently: Moderator/co-presenter: “Litigation Tools: Civil Financial Elder Abuse Claims – A Primer” (CLE Webinar; 5/20/22); Co-presenter: “Will King still be king after Haggerty: Is the procedure for trust revocation available for modification?”
+Mr. Kipnis has co-authored an attorney practice guide and, over the years, has been a featured speaker at several seminars and trade conferences, including state-wide CEB programs, on topics such as trust and probate administration and litigation practice, HIPAA, fiduciary and FINRA disputes, and claims resolution and avoidance, most recently: Moderator/co-presenter: “Litigation Tools: Civil Financial Elder Abuse Claims – A Primer” (CLE Webinar; 5/20/22); Co-presenter: “Will King still be king after Haggerty: Is the procedure for trust revocation available for modification?”
 (CLE Webinar: 7/21/22).
-He has also testified as an expert witness in several cases involving issues arising from probate/trust litigation, or banking and fiduciary services.
+He has also testified as an expert witness in several cases involving issues arising from probate/trust litigation/administration, or banking and fiduciary services.

-From 1984 to 1991, Mr. Kipnis practiced at Luce Forward Hamilton & Scripps n San Diego. thereafter, until 1994, he served as Assistant General Counsel at San Diego Trust & Savings Bank, where he handled the Bank’s litigation and claims portfolio and was lead counsel for its Trusts & Estates Department.
+From 1984 to 1991, Mr. Kipnis practiced at Luce Forward Hamilton & Scripps in San Diego.
+Thereafter, until 1994, he served as Assistant General Counsel at San Diego Trust & Savings Bank, where he handled that bank’s litigation and claims portfolio, and was lead counsel for its Trusts & Estates Department.
 For over 25 years he practiced in a firm that he founded which specialized in banking, probate and trust litigation.

 - Commercial and Business Litigation